selotape/algocompbio/README.md

-# algocompbio
+# Algorithms in computational biology
-Algorithms in computational biology.
-Python of course.
+All python of course.